President Donald Trump’s nominee to lead the ATF (Bureau of Alcohol, Tobacco, Firearms, and Explosives) has a record of no-nonsense…Read More >

-The New York Times’ Andrew Ross Sorkin figured it out!
+The New York Times’ Andrew Ross Sorkin figured it out.
 Criminal misuse of firearms is the fault of none other than credit card companies.
 This idea would be laughable if it weren’t for the absurd assumptions Sorkin makes to achieve this radical agenda.
-The National Shooting Sports Foundation (NSSF) wasn’t the only one who thought so.
-Several news organizations and think tanks quickly jumped in and called it an effort “to kill the Bill of Rights.”
+We weren’t the only ones who thought so.
+Several news organizations and think tanks quickly jumped and called it an effort “to kill the Bill of Rights.”

 Intuit is most commonly known as the maker of Quickbooks, Quicken and TurboTax.
 However, when it comes to Intuit’s online business accounting platform that processes credit card payments, Intuit has proven itself not to be very intuitive when it comes to firearms-related businesses.
 In fact, it has gone so far as to shut down the credit card processing services of firearms related businesses.